 Whilst Chief Economist of American Express Bank, Richard wrote one of the “iconic” books on globalisation, “The End of Geography”, for the Royal Institute for International Affairs, Chatham House, edited more than a dozen other volumes on international finance, and was Editor of the monthly publication The AMEX Bank Review.
 As a futurist through his company Outsights he established the UK Government’s first online database on future trends, whilst consulting for more than 100 organisations worldwide: governments, companies, charities.
 He also enjoyed serving on numerous councils and advisory boards.

 More recently, in addition to curating a small exhibit “A Lampeter Family Story / Hanes Teulu O Lambed 1870-1971” on the Rhys/Rees family, and working through the J.T.
 Rhys archive, Richard has published four albums of his songs on love, life and contemporary issues, and two narrated song cycle albums with a historical bent: “The Ballad of Highbury Barn” on the history of one of London’s most notorious 19thc pleasure gardens, and “Wherever the Moon Is: Songs of Migration” on his Irish ancestors’ experiences when leaving Ireland in 1844 for Dickensian London.
 You can listen to them all on his website www.richardrhysobrien.com.
 Richard continues to be a member of the Advisory Board of The Annual Register, the longest uninterrupted record on world affairs, first published by Edmund Burke in 1758.
-He has served as Chair of Highbury Opera Theatre and is a tenor with Eclectic Voices.
+J.T.
+Rhys had his own treasured collection of Annual Registers.
+Richard has served as Chair of Highbury Opera Theatre and is a tenor with Eclectic Voices.

 Currently his time is increasingly absorbed in researching the background to the J.T.
 Rhys archive of letters and speeches, with the ambition of being able to making these available to the wider research community with the assistance of the National Library of Wales.